Treatment options for women with a new diagnosis

 What chemotherapy will you have?

-Your oncologist will decide with you which chemotherapy drugs you’ll have.
-Many people get a mixture of a platinum-based chemotherapy (usually carboplatin but sometimes cisplatin) and paclitaxel (most commonly called Taxol®).
-Sometimes carboplatin will be recommended on its own.
+Your oncologist will decide with you which chemotherapy drugs you will have.
+It’s likely you will get a combination of drugs, one of which is a platinum-based chemotherapy.
+This mix of drugs is usually a drug called carboplatin (but sometimes cisplatin) and a drug called paclitaxel (most commonly called Taxol®).
+Sometimes carboplatin will be given on its own.
+This may be if you’re not well enough to cope with the side effects of both drugs, or if you were diagnosed at an early stage.

 What happens when you have chemotherapy treatment?

-Most people have chemotherapy at their local hospital.
-At the hospital some blood samples will be taken for testing before each session (cycle) of chemotherapy.
-These are checks to make sure that it's safe to go ahead with your treatment.
+It’s likely you will have chemotherapy at your local hospital or cancer centre.
+At the hospital you will have some blood samples taken for testing before each cycle of chemotherapy.
+These are checks to make sure that it’s safe to go ahead with the treatment.

-You'll usually spend most of the day at the hospital so you might want to ask a relative or friend to keep you company, if allowed by your hospital.
-A couple of magazines or a good book or watching something on your phone or tablet can also help to pass the time.
+You will usually spend most of the day at the hospital so you might want to ask a relative or friend to keep you company, if allowed by your hospital.
+A couple of magazines, a good book, or watching something on your phone or tablet can also help to pass the time.

-One of the effects of chemotherapy is that it reduces the number of white blood cells in your blood and that means you might not be able to fight infections as well as before.
-This is why the hospital will want you to contact them immediately if you get a temperature or feel ill in the days or weeks after treatment.
-This can happen at any time, but your blood count is likely to be at its lowest seven to 14 days after your chemotherapy.
+One of the effects of chemotherapy is that it reduces the number of white blood cells in your blood.
+That means you might not be able to fight infections as well as before.
+This is why the hospital will want you to contact them immediately if you get a temperature or feel ill in the days or weeks following treatment.
+This can happen at any time, but your blood count is likely to be at its lowest seven to 14 days after chemotherapy.
 You should avoid people who have infections (viral infection or infections treated with antibiotics).
+Your hospital should tell you whether you need to limit your contact with other people, but if you have any questions at all about this, ask them.

 Your hospital should give you a 24-hour helpline number to ring if you're feeling ill at any time during your chemotherapy and in the weeks after treatment.